quantombone/exemplarsvm/features/README.md

 Compile with **features_compile.m** script

-** features.m: a Matlab function which calles one of the mexed functions.
+** esvm_features.m: a Matlab function which calles one of the mexed functions.
 It returns the dimensionality of the per-cell features when called without arguments.
 The idea is that you can add your own features and 31 is never hard-coded in the codebase.

 ** features_pedro.cc: the 31-D features from voc-release-3.1